Accessibility and your digital strategy

 Imagine how frustrating it would be to land on a website you can’t use?
-For users with accessibility needs the internet is a key resource.
-If your site offers a user-friendly experience that accommodates disability you’ve gained a lifelong customer and potentially a loyal brand advocate.
+For users with accessibility needs, the internet is a key resource too.
+If your site offers a user-friendly experience that accommodates disability, you’ve gained a lifelong customer and potentially a loyal brand advocate.

-Digital strategy 2019?
-Make web accessibility number 1 on your list…
+Digital strategy 2019/20?
+Making web accessibility number one on your list…

-Including more people in your business will create goodwill and build solid relationships.
+By including more people in your business, you will create goodwill and build solid relationships.

-If you are looking to make your website more accessible and are working towards meeting the WCAG 2.0 standards we can help.
+If you are looking to make your website more accessible, and are working towards meeting the WCAG 2.0 standards, get in touch today, we’d love to help.